 In November 2006, our Board of Directors authorized a share repurchase program to repurchase up to 3 million shares of our Class B common stock as well as the initiation of a quarterly cash dividend for the holders of the Class A common stock and Class B common stock.
 The Board of Directors have authorized increases in the share repurchase program to provide for the repurchase of up to 11 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of our Class B common stock.
 Under the revised share repurchase program, repurchases may take place in the open market and in privately negotiated transactions and at times and in such amounts as we deem appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 This stock repurchase program does not have an expiration date and may be expanded, limited or terminated at any time without prior notice.
-During the three months ended March 31, 2010, approximately 411,000 shares of Class B common stock were repurchased.
+During the six months ended June 30, 2010, approximately 715,000 shares of Class B common stock were repurchased.
 The quarterly cash dividend was initiated at \$0.02 per share of Class A common stock and Class B common stock.
-For 2009, quarterly dividends were paid on February 17, May 15, August 17 and November 16, to Class A and Class B common stockholders of record as of the close of business of February 4.
-The aggregate quarterly dividends were paid on February 2010 was approximately \$706,000.
+For 2009, quarterly dividends were paid on February 17, May 15, August 17 and November 16, to Class A and Class B common stockholders of record as of the close of business of February 6, May 4, August 7 and November 6, respectively.
+For 2010, quarterly dividends were paid on February 15 and May 17 to Class A and Class B common stockholders of record as of the close of business of February 4 and May 5, respectively.
+The aggregate quarterly dividend paid in February 2010 and May 2010 was approximately \$1.4 million.
 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year before the dividend is declared by the board of directors.

-In April 2010, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock.
-Marchex will pay these dividends on May 17, 2010 to the holders of record as of the close of business on May 5, 2010.
+In July 2010, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock.
+Marchex will pay these dividends on August 16, 2010 to the holders of record as of the close of business on August 5, 2010.
 Although we expect that the annual cash dividend, subject to capital availability, will be \$0.08 per common share or approximately \$2.8 million for the foreseeable future, there can be no assurance that we will continue to pay dividends at such a rate or at all.